 Harry left Southampton on 22nd September 1916 and arrived in Rouen the next day.
 This is exactly the same as his brother George.
 Like his brother, Harry had first joined the Denbighshire Yeomanry.
 He was transferred to the 1st Bn of the Cheshire Regiment on exactly the same day as his brother George, 3rd October 1916.
 The two brothers’ records are remarkably similar.

-Harry was Killed in Action on 5th October 1917.
+Harry was Killed in Action at the Battle of Passchendaele on 5th October 1917.
 His records contain no further explanation of how or why.

 There is a relatives’ form in his records that names his parents George snr and Mary Humphreys of Bangor Isycoed.
 It lists two brothers Harold and Philip and one adopted sister Maud Humphreys.